universal-content-fingerprint-registry/site/how-to-use/concepts.md

 - A record that associates a digital fingerprint (hash) of content with metadata, ownership information, and cryptographic signatures
 - Claims are immutable once created and provide verifiable proof of when and by whom they were made
-- Links a content fingerprint to an owner address with cryptographic proof
+- Links a content fingerprint to a creator address with cryptographic proof

 ## Method ID - How Content is Fingerprinted